 Currently, development is being completed by both Jaguar crews and the mining contractor Toniolo Busnello ("TBSA").
-Due to the restrictions imposed by the government to reduce people circulating during the peak of the pandemic, the workforces of all contractors were reduced onsite.
-TBSA was the most impacted as it targeted deepening A-zone access.
-In Q1 2021, the pace of development of the ramp in the A-zone had reached the past the A14.2 sublevel.
-Jaguar development, focused on Czone ore during the first quarter, was also impacted.
-Turmalina is adapting in Q2 and development rates are returning to levels that will allow the mine to bring on the mining areas that will provide adequate stoping options.
+Workforces that were reduced onsite, due to the restrictions imposed by the government to reduce people circulating during the peak of the pandemic, fully returned to operations by the end of Q2.
+TBSA, the most impacted, also returned to its regular activities in the mine.
+Development rates picked up by 24% in Q2 from Q1 (from 1,128 m to 1,403 m).
+Development of the ramp in the A-zone had reached the A14.1 sublevel.
+Jaguar focused development in C-zone, returning to adequate rates during Q2 that will allow the mine to operate the mining areas that will provide adequate stoping options.

 Mining challenges of the past several years were driven by a lack of access to an adequate mining sequence of stoping blocks.
-The mining sequence at Turmalina had improved into 2020, when A-zone Panel 14 and C-zone Panels 1 and 4 were added to continue with the systematic stope sequencing to provide for mine head grades closer to the historical realized grades.
-During Q1 2021, operating teams challenged with COVID-19 related absences and constraints meant that efforts were focused in lower grade areas closer to the surface which mitigated tonnage loss but resulted in lower grades and gold production.
-In Q1, the implementation of the mining method for the upper portions of C-zone was consolidated to increase mine recovery and reduce mining cost in that region, by reducing the waste/ore ratio, developing the mineralized structure and reducing footwall development.
-These changes will allow a quick return to the planned production level once limitations are removed from our operating teams.
+The mining sequence at Turmalina had improved in 2020, when A-zone Panel 12 and C-zone Panels 4 and 5 were available to provide a systematic stope sequence allowing the operation to achieve mine head grades closer to the historical realized grades.
+While limited by the overall pandemic response, during Q1 2021 an adjusted mining method for the upper portions of C-zone was implemented to increase mine recovery and reduce mining cost in that area of the mine.
+The new system of mining will improve the waste/ore ratio, develop in the mineralized structure, and reduce footwall development.
+These changes are targeted at increasing the ounce production from the C orebodies.
+Improvement in production is expected in the second half of this year.

 Despite the pandemic, the teams continued investing in exploration and reserve definition throughout the quarter.
 In-mine diamond drilling continues to be stepped up to identify several potential opportunities to grow Turmalina's resources, as well as ensuring sustainable resource addition and reserve conversion.
-Two sets of smart diamond drill rigs, acquired to improve drilling productivity underground, are currently being commissioned onsite.
+Two sets of smart diamond drill rigs, acquired to improve drilling productivity underground, were successfully commissioned onsite and are showing good performance and operational results.
+A comprehensive drilling campaign has been conducted since middle of June 2021 targeting resources at the bottom of the mine below Level 14.